essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/deploy-and-solve.md

 Now that we've built our simple counter contract, let's deploy it to a local test network, and update the counter by solving our `Increment` predicate.

-Before we begin, we'll make the `essential-builder` and `essential-rest-client` tools available to our current shell:
+Before we begin, we'll make the `essential-builder`, `pint`, and `essential-rest-client` tools available to our current shell:

 ```
 nix shell github:essential-contributions/essential-integration#essential
 ```

 ## Running a Test Builder